shinout/sqd/README.md

 - --debug: debug mode (showing time, temporary files)
 - --exit: exits when child processes emit an error or emit to stderr
 - -s: (see separator section)
+- --reduce: reducing the results with the same command, which is given an environmental variable named **sqd_reduce** with value "1"

 additional environment variables in child processes
 -----------------------------------------------------